 Daylilies (Hemerocallis spp.) are popular for many reasons.
 These are easy-to-grow perennials ideal for borders and edging, tolerant of drought, unaffected by high temperatures, and able to grow in most soils.
 Let this be a guide to the most prolific part of your garden for years to come.

 Cultivated in a variety of cool and warm colors, these flowers will mix well with any palette.
 The daylily is a wise choice for novice gardeners who often receive them as gifts from more experienced gardeners.
 Blooms come reliably in spring to late summer.
-While perhaps the most commonly known variety is the yellow Stella D'oro, daylilies come in shades of red, orange, purple and pink ranging from a simple "self" patterns (one color with potentially different colored stamens or throat) to more eclectic polychrome patterns (blooms of three or more colors).
+While perhaps the most commonly known variety is the yellow Stella D'oro, daylilies come in shades of red, orange, purple, and pink ranging from simple "self" patterns (one color with potentially different colored stamens or throat) to more eclectic polychrome patterns (blooms of three or more colors).

 |Botanical Name||Hemerocallis spp.|

 |Mature Size||6 in. to 5 ft. tall, 2-4 ft. wide|

 |Soil Type||Deep fertile medium loamy soil (tolerates light sandy or heavy clay)|

 |Hardiness Zones||3-10, USA|

 Daylily clumps can grow anywhere from six inches to five feet tall.
 As they can reach a span between two to four feet wide, space bare roots about three feet apart (or for a more dramatic show in the early years, space about 18 inches apart).
 Plant roots either in early spring or in early fall one month or more before a hard frost.
 In northern gardens, it's best to plant in the spring to ensure good root development during the summer before harsh winters arrive.